Kishore-1803/XAI-Driven-Robustness-Analysis-of-YOLO/README.md

 # 🔎 XAI-Driven Robustness Analysis of YOLO

-This project implements an **explainable and robust anomaly detection pipeline** using the **Ultralytics YOLOv11** model.
+This project implements an **explainable , robustness , anomaly detection pipeline** using the **Ultralytics YOLOv11** model.
 The workflow spans **data augmentation, preprocessing, training, robustness testing, and explainability** with **Grad-CAM, Eigen-CAM, and Saliency Maps**, alongside **uncertainty estimation** for anomaly detection.

 ---